Project: the joint project "Slovak Soil in Flemish Art": Tracing trade and technology of two leading regions in the Renaissance

 Budget: 24.000 euros

-The project aims to evidence the technological connection between the Renaissance painters of the Antwerp School and Slovak’s leading mining industry.
+The purpose of the project is to find evidence of the technological connection between the Renaissance painters of the Antwerp School and Slovak’s leading mining industry.